Page Contents

 Consult with a legal or tax professional to establish if there are capital gains on the sale of a property.

-Even with estate plan documents in place managing our parent’s estate and selling the house may not go as planned if sisters, or other siblings, are living in the family home.
+Even with estate plan documents in place, managing our parents’ estate and selling the house may not go as planned if sisters or other siblings are living in the family home.
 If you have any questions relating to an inherited house, we are here to help.
 You may reach Kathleen Daniels at 408-972-1822.